Get

 The 9 Ways to Prevent Dog Bites

-1. Work With Your Veterinary Team
+1. Work With a Veterinary Team

 Dogs will sometimes bite because of medical conditions or complications.
 Those suffering from an illness or injury may be more apt to show aggression because they don’t want to be bothered or touched when they’re in pain.
 Older dogs may get confused or insecure, which can also prompt aggressive behavior.
 Some medications can alter your dog’s mood and may affect their susceptibility toward aggression.
-Work with your veterinary team to determine if your dog is sick or injured or if changing medication can help address your dog’s biting tendencies.
+Work with a veterinary team to determine if your dog is sick or injured or if changing medication can help address your dog’s biting tendencies.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!